Stephen Danz & Associates.

 Stephen Danz & Associates lawyers have obtained over $500 million in damages for employees who suffered employee wrongs.
-We have also helped numerous employees who have been wrongfully terminated get their jobs back.
-We have locations throughout the state.
+We have also helped numerous employees who have been wrongfully terminated to get their jobs back.
+We have locations throughout the state of California, Also in Monterey.

 Our Monterey employment law mission